emotional-cities/notebooks/README.md

 Data analysis examples for the eMOTIONAL Cities project.
 Data used in the notebooks has been made publicly available in Amazon Simple Storage Service (S3) buckets.

-More information about sample data sharing can be found in the [eMOTIONAL Cities repository](https://github.com/emotional-cities/data-share).
+More information about sample data sharing can be found in the [eMOTIONAL Cities data-share repository](https://github.com/emotional-cities/data-share).

 ## Compatible Environments